 The current COVID-19 situation has created a lot of uncertainty for our exporters, particularly around air freight capacity and scheduling.
 The Government has moved quickly to ensure New Zealand has the supplies it needs and to back our exporters by keeping open air channels to key international markets.

 New Zealand Trade and Enterprise (NZTE) is working with Air New Zealand, freight forwarders, exporters and government agencies to support additional charter flights.
 To deliver this freight capacity, NZTE and the Ministry of Transport (MOT) are assisting Air New Zealand with funding support.
 Find out more about our air freight support here.

-Exporters should maintain close contact with their preferred freight forwarders and shipping lines, who will be providing regular updates.
 There are a number of major shipping, road and air freight companies providing excellent snapshots and updates on the current logistics situation around the world.
-Please visit them in the useful links section below.
+See the links below:

 Take a strategic look at your 2020 plans.
 Incorporate the latest market condition changes into your 2020 budget, and rebalance costs and activity based on revised revenue forecasts.

 You'll need to monitor your supply chain closely, realign your product offerings, commercial organisation, channel partners and marketing approach to respond to changing market conditions - both now and after the epidemic ends.

 Keep a close watch for potential opportunities and be ready to move quickly if they present themselves.

 Map and prioritise key risks to your business